naivar68/Python-Binaural-Beats/README.md

     ```
    If `ffmpeg` is not installed, you can download and install it from [FFmpeg.org](https://ffmpeg.org/download.html).

+4. Please note the included `binaural_frequencies` file added, and refer to it as needed to create the proper binaural tones.

 ## Usage

 1. Place the video file you want to mix the binaural beats with in the same directory as the script.